knangia04/agentic-blackhole-detection/README.md

 ## Methodology

 ### Event-Aware Processing
-Each known GW event is mapped to astrophysical metadata:
+Each known GW event is mapped to astrophysical metadata.
+For the sake of simplicity, we have only used these variables for our metadata:
 - `mass1`, `mass2` in M☉
 - `distance` in Mpc
 - `gps_event` timestamp